Child Study Team Referral Process

 Once it is determined that assessments are necessary, an initial evaluation plan is developed and the parent/guardian gives written permission.
 The district then has ninety (90) days to complete the necessary evaluations.
 Within the ninety (90) days, an Eligibility Conference is scheduled where the evaluations are interpreted and it is determined if the student is eligible for special education and/or related services.

 If a student is eligible, does that mean he or she will be in a special education class?

-No, before a student receives services an Individual Education Program must be developed, discussed at an IEP Meeting.
+No, before a student receives services, an Individual Education Program must be developed and discussed at an IEP Meeting.
 In order for an initial IEP to be implemented, the parent(s) must provide their written consent.
 The goal for Lawrence Township Public Schools is to serve students in the Least Restrictive Environment, which is specific to each student.

 ELIGIBILITY FOR SPECIAL EDUCATION & RELATED SERVICES

 When the evaluation is completed, eligibility is determined collaboratively at a meeting according to N.J.A.C.
 6A:14-2.3(k).

 To be eligible for special education and related services: